Flamefork/freefocus/README.md

 - `targets` - jQuery object containing "focusable" elements. no default
 - `debug` - print weighting information over targets. default: `false`
 - `trigger` - event to trigger on selected target. default: `'focus'`
+- `preTrigger` - event to trigger on selected target before the `trigger` one. default: none Useful if `trigger` is `focus` to move the next focused element into view to avoid native behavior.
 - `useNavProps` - respect `nav-*` directional focus navigation style properties. default: `true`
 - `maxDistance` - maximum distance to element to still consider moving to it. default: `Infinity`
 - `cache` - cache dimension information for element. default: `false`